 Ancient Greek Literature The Program offers a wide range of courses on ancient Greek literature, across its main periods and most important genres.
 During the first six semesters, students receive intensive instruction in the Ancient Greek language.
-They read major authors and genres of Greek literature in the original, including Homer and epic, drama, historiography (Herodotus, Thucydides, Xenophon), philosophy and oratory, as well as the world of ancient papyri.
+Students read major authors and genres of Greek literature in the original, including Homer and epic, drama, historiography (Herodotus, Thucydides, Xenophon), philosophy and oratory, as well as the world of ancient papyri.
 Courses in religion and myth broaden their understanding of Greek culture and its continuity in the Roman era.
 The study of literary masterpieces of the Roman world, with focus on the interactions between Greek and Roman literature, enables students to understand the importance of the ancient world for the Western tradition and the contemporary world.
-Who may apply The program is available to international citizens, and is suitable for high school graduates with an interest in the ancient world and its cultural and intellectual achievements.
-Furthermore, the BA aspires to attract candidates who wish to acquire a broad liberal education with emphasis on original and avant-garde thinking.
-The four years are divided into eight semesters.
-The first year offers a number of foundation courses in the history and culture of ancient Greece, as well as an introduction to the methodology of the respective academic fields of archaeology, history and philology.
-The second and third years are devoted to the systematic study of ancient Greece, while the fourth year offers an array of specialized courses and seminars.